FredB0ss/python_module_template/README.md

 Optionaly the iterator class may be augmented with others methods, using the following field:

-CLASS_METHODS: *dict*
-A dictionary of functions, same as above.
+CLASS_METHODS: *dict*, a dictionary of functions, same as above.

 ### Iterator Class Module Specifications Example